gyrdym/ml_linalg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;The vector is absolutely immutable - there is no way to change once created instance.
 All vector operations lead to creation of a new vector instance (of course, if the operation is supposed to return `Vector`).

-&nbsp;&nbsp;&nbsp;&nbsp;It's possible to use vector instances as keys for Map, HashMap and similar data structures and it's also possible to look up a value by the vector-key, hash code is not unique for every new instance, it's the same for equal vectors:
+&nbsp;&nbsp;&nbsp;&nbsp;It's possible to use vector instances as keys for Map, HashMap and similar data structures and to look up a value by the vector-key, since hash code is not unique for every new instance, it's the same for equal
+vectors:

 ```dart
 import 'package:ml_linalg/vector.dart';